sjma1/Chip_8_Emulator/README.md

 # Chip_8_Emulator
-A Chip-8 emulator that can load Atari roms
+A Chip-8 emulator that can load Atari ROMs.
+The ROM folder contains a few free use ROMs.
+Requires SDL library to run.